 When legislators confirm that lobbyists are their chief sources of information, they often add, "Most are honest," or note that sometimes they can weigh information from opposing sides.
-It seems clear, however, that this dependence displeases most of commentators.
-They would prefer an objective source accountable only to the legislature itself.
-With considerable frustration, a senator explained that he voted against telephone deregulation, not on the merits of the proposal, but because he had no independent means of evaluating the conflicting claims the two sides made about its impact.
+It seems clear, however, that this dependence displeases most of the commentators.
+They would prefer an objective source accountable to the legislature itself.
+A senator explained with considerable frustration that he voted against telephone deregulation, not on the merits of the proposal, but because he had no independent means of evaluating the conflicting claims the two sides were making about its impact.
 A strong argument for increased research support is that legislators who want to make well-informed policy decisions should have the resources to do so.